quotient-im/Quaternion/README.md

   in the timeline.
 If not specified, the application-wide point size is used.
 - `UI/maybe_read_timer` - threshold time interval in milliseconds for a displayed message to be considered as read.
+- `UI/use_keychain` - set this to false (or 0) if you explicitly do NOT want to use keychain but prefer to store access token in dedicated file instead (see next paragraph); the default is true.

 Since version 0.0.9.4, AppImage binaries for Linux and .dmg files for macOS are compiled with Qt Keychain support.
 It means that Quaternion will try